haacked/NugetSignChecker/README.md

 to get a list of the top 100 community packages and then downloads each one to check if the package has an author signature or not.

+This tool is featured in a [blog post about the NuGet Package Signing experience](https://haacked.com/archive/2019/04/03/nuget-package-signing/).

 ## Caveats

 The code doesn't test all one hundred of the top packages.
 Instead, it tries to